yorgath/orthogram/docs/ddf.rst

        end: [c, d, e]

      # This will create four connections starting from cell "x" under
      # block "f".
-The second and third connections also aim at a
+The second and third connections also aim at
-     # specific tagged cell under "h" and "i".
+     # specific tagged cells under "h" and "i".
 The target of the
      # first and last connections are just blocks "g" and "j".

      - start: {f: x}
        end: {g, h: y, i: z, j}

-Of particular interest is the ``drawing_priority`` attribute.
-The program draws connections with a higher priority number *over* connections with a lower priority.
+The order of the connection definitions is important, because the program draws the connections in the order that they appear in the definition file.

 Since it is not easy to avoid the intersection of connection lines in complex diagrams, it is better that you draw intersecting connections with a different ``stroke`` color to make obvious that the connection lines are not connected at the intersection points.
-The ``drawing_priority`` lets you draw sets of connections as layers on top of each other, giving a more consistent look to your diagram.

 Another way to avoid intersecting connection lines appearing as if they were connected at the intersections is to draw a *buffer* around